Meet Our Companion Animals

 She was in such bad shape from severe neglect that she wouldn’t have lived much longer.
 From the beginning, Ms. Georgina has wowed us with how sweet, gentle, intelligent, and well-adjusted she is.
 She is with us since February 2017 and we named her Ms. Georgina and she’s the biggest and oldest of all.

 Meet Ms. Ralpho & Ms. Phoenix

 Ms. Phoenix was a ‘breeding rabbit’ and we rescued her from a deplorable condition from a breeder in Besant Nagar (Chennai).
 In her tenure of making bunnies for the breeder, she has made more than 100 offsprings.
-The school intervened and rescued her.
+We intervened and rescued her.

 We named her Phoenix to give her hope! she is very friendly who loves attention and getting cuddles.
 She was indeed a happy girl.
 It took few days for her to be relaxed and since then, she seemed to be settling in very well.
 From misery to loving comfort.
-One of the staff members of GIS family adopted two babies of Ms. Phoenix.
-Ms. Phoenix now lives with her son, Mr. Ralpho at GIS.
+One of the staff members adopted two babies of Ms. Phoenix.
+Ms. Phoenix now lives with her son, Mr. Ralpho at the Academy

 We rescued Mr. Bejamin, Mr. Tin Tin and Ms. Marika as they narrowly escaped decapitation by their previous owner.